 With all of these factors to consider, you’ll want to make sure you’re getting the best value out of your herbicide-killer of choice.

-Keep reading, and we’ll walk you through the dos and don’ts of adequately applying a pre-emergent herbicide.
+In this blog post, we’ll walk you through the dos and don’ts of adequately applying a pre-emergent herbicide.

 When Should You Apply Pre-Emergent for Fall or Winter Weeds?